Tag Archives: Michael Golden

 JURASSiC PARK #16: FACiNG EXTiNCTiON

 The first chapter of the mini-series was called Rush! but the following three had much more imaginative titles that changed to match the evolving storyline.
 Back in #14 we had Animals/Men, then Animals/Gods and this issue’s final story is Gods/Men as the now wild Velociraptors once more become the stars of the strip.
-Written by Steve Englehart who has been responsible for every chapter since the adaptation ended, it’s again pencilled by Chaz Truog and inked by Paul Fricke, letters are by new addition Brad K. Joyce (Marvel What The..?!, The Ren & Stimpy Show, The Sensational She-Hulk) and Renée Witterstaetter colours and edits.
+Written by Steve Englehart who has been responsible for every chapter since the adaptation ended, it’s again pencilled by Chaz Truog and inked by Paul Fricke, letters are by new addition Brad K. Joyce (Marvel What The..?!, The Ren & Stimpy Show, The Sensational She-Hulk) and Renée Witterstaetter colours and story edits.

 For a final chapter there’s more background character information than actual plot.
-There are quite a few pages given over to the history between Robert Muldoon and the late George Lawala, how even though they were rivals Lawala saved his life so Robert will avenge his.
+There are quite a few pages given over to the history between Robert Muldoon and the late George Lawala, how even though they were rivals Lawala saved his life so Robert will avenge George’s.
 I don’t see the point in this at this late stage and it’s all rather predictable.
-Much better are the pages given over to developing our dinosaur characters Alf, Betty and Cecilia, mainly through a lengthy dream sequence as they finally sleep in peace away from us apes.
+Much better are the pages given over to developing our dinosaur characters Alf, Betty and Celia, mainly through a lengthy dream sequence as they finally sleep in peace away from us apes.

+Clearly we’re getting a translated version of the information their mother passed on to them, correctly identifying the humans behind Jurassic Park as apes.
 The resting ‘raptors (only three of them left now) continue to dream about being captured and losing their family, reminding them that humans are their enemy.
 We get more chances to see them acting as regular wild animals too, drinking, playing and basically living and enjoying life.
-Then one of the tribal men from last issue has survived and finds his gods, who are tempted to eat him as they did the rest, although he’s making such strange movements they begin to feel uneasy and take off instead.
+Then we find out one of the tribal men from last issue has survived and finds his gods, who are tempted to kill him as they did the rest, although he’s making such strange hand movements they begin to feel uneasy and take off instead.

 “They’re so alien, so different from us — maybe they are gods — because it’s sure that we’re only men…!”